 Payment of Dominion Registries Fees.
 In advance of incurring any Registration Fees, Registrar shall establish a Deposit Account, Credit Facility, or Payment Security acceptable to Dominion Registries, which acceptance will not be unreasonably withheld so long as payment is assured.
-In the case of a Deposit Account, all Registration Fees are due immediately upon receipt and, in the case of a Credit Facility or Payment Security, Registration Fees will be billed in arrears, for applications for initial and renewal Registered Name registrations, or upon provision of other services provided by Dominion Registries to Registrar.
+In the case of a Deposit Account, all Registration Fees are due immediately upon receipt and, in the case of a Credit Facility or Payment Security, Registration Fees will be billed in arrears, for initial and renewal Registered Name registrations, or upon provision of other services provided by Dominion Registries to Registrar.
 Payment shall be made via debit or draw down of the Deposit Account, Credit Facility or Payment Security approved by Dominion Registries.
 Dominion Registries shall provide monthly invoices to the Registrar.

 Fees Due / Non-Payment of Fees.
 In the case of a Deposit Account, all Registration Fees are due immediately upon receipt of Dominion Registries’ monthly invoices and, in the case of a Credit Facility or Payment Security, all Registration Fees will be due and payable in arrears, as invoiced.
 In order to satisfy any outstanding account balances, Dominion Registries may draw upon the Registrar’s Credit Facility or Payment Security.
 If this occurs, Registrar shall replenish the Credit Facility or Payment Security to (at least) the pre-draw level immediately upon completion of draw.
 If Registrar’s Credit Facility or Payment Security is depleted, registration of domain names for the Registrar will be suspended and new registrations will not be accepted until the Credit Facility or Payment Security, as applicable, is replenished in accordance with the foregoing.
 Dominion Registries’ performance under this Agreement is subject to, and conditioned in all respects upon, the timely payment by Registrar of all fees owing to Dominion Registries under this Section 4.
 In the event Registrar has insufficient funds deposited with Dominion Registries, and Registrar fails to pay its fees within thirty (30) days of receipt of a past due notice, Dominion Registries may: (i) stop accepting new initial, renewal or transferred registrations from Registrar; (ii) give written notice of termination of this Agreement pursuant to Section 8; and (iii) pursue any other remedy under this Agreement or otherwise at law or in equity.